There are questions that every foreigner will be asked by locals in the Netherlands, and in true Dutch style, they’ll be pretty direct about it.

 “Oh, my uncle’s son is there in blah blah blah…”

 “My grandma’s sister went there back in blah blah blah…”

-Usually, after I have heard about the strong connection with my country, this next question is asked.
-I kind of enjoy this question though, it humours me!
+Once I’ve established the strong connection between my country, this question is asked as a follow-up.
+I kind of enjoy this question thought, it humours me!